izaphod/izaphod/README.md

 ### Hi there 👋

-- 🔭  I’m currently working on junior android developer position
+- 🔭  I’m currently working on android developer position
 - 🌱  I’m currently learning Android SDK, Kotlin and Java
 - :cat2:  You can look my repositories for code samples
 - :email:  How to reach me: dugarov.nima@gmail.com